-Pet Passport - Pet Immigration Forms
+Pet Passports - Pet Import Forms

 A pet passport is important because it allows you to group all required and vital information about your pet in one place and make it convenient for officials at the border to verify your pet's health and inoculation records.

-For example, If you are from the United States and are visiting most European Union countries, then the pet passport will consist of the following:
+Your veterinarian can help to create a passport for your pet to enter almost any country in the world.
+For example, If you are from the United States and are visiting most European Union countries with your pet, then the pet passport will consist of the following:

 Any country in the world will require proof of good health and a rabies certificate, although the rules for additional testing vary widely from country to country.
 You should have a Health Certificate completed by your veterinarian.
 This certificate is also referred to as a Veterinary or Sanitary Certificate.

-Some countries require more kinds of inoculations and some require an import permit.
-You can find out the specific requirements for the country you plan to take your pet by visiting our pet immigration rules page.
+Some countries require more kinds of inoculations and others require an import permit.
+You can find out the specific requirements for the country you plan to take your pet by visiting our pet import rules page.
 If you are interested in complete instructions and forms required for taking your pet to over 240 countries worldwide, you can find Pet Passports at our store.
 All countries are guaranteed to contain the latest information available.